 The sites we use on the Internet every day have an "instant gratification" effect.
 They also present an endless menu of things to think about and experience at any moment, on demand.
 Getting information this way rewards fast-paced thinking that shifts focus quickly, which affects your interactions in general, making you more impatient and less focused on your activities.
 Try to balance this natural effect with time away from social media and focused on more productive real-life activities like exercise or cleaning.

 Depression, loneliness, and social isolation

 Social networking sites can also lead to depression as many people tend to compare their lives with others.
 The Internet and online games make it easier to communicate with others, and although you may find new connections around the world, it's easy to disconnect from those in your real life.

 Health issues and obesity

-As with watching too much TV, spending too much time on the computer surfing the Internet or playing games can also lead to obesity and an unhealthy lifestyle.
+As with watching TV, spending too much time on the computer surfing the Internet or playing games can also lead to obesity and an unhealthy lifestyle.

 A computer also requires a lot of repetitive movement that can lead to carpal tunnel syndrome.
 For example, moving your hand from your keyboard to a mouse and typing are all repetitive actions, which can cause injuries.
-Taking breaks, keeping the proper posture, and understanding computer ergonomics can all help prevent or delay these injuries.
+Taking breaks, keeping the proper posture, and understanding computer ergonomics can all help delay or prevent these injuries.

-The Internet makes it easy to buy things, causing you to buy things without putting much thought into if you need what you are buying.
-Also, for some people, buying items on the Internet can become so addictive that it can cause serious debt.
+The Internet makes it easy to buy things, that users may find themselves purchasing products without putting much thought into whether or not they should be.
+Also, for some people, buying items on the Internet can become so addictive that it causes serious debt.